🍽️ Fruits Guide

 What the evidence says

-Citrus fruits present a unique challenge in histamine intolerance β€” they act primarily as histamine liberators and DAO enzyme inhibitors, with a high salicylate load that can trigger cumulative reactions.
+Citrus fruits present a particular challenge in histamine intolerance.
+They act primarily as histamine liberators and may affect DAO enzyme activity, with a high salicylate load that can contribute to cumulative reactions in sensitive individuals.

 2